Eagle Lake Carriage Path in Autumn

 Ring in the Spring

-Watching the earth wake from its winter slumber is especially refreshing at MDI.
+Watching the earth wake from its winter slumber in Acadia is especially refreshing at MDI.
 The salt air, calling gulls, chirping crickets and budding trees remind us of how much we’ve missed the summer after all, despite our winter fun.
 Rates are lower at Acadia Seaside Cottages to accommodate those among us who want to get a jump on that feeling of rejuvenation, get an advance on great summer fare, and enjoy the trails before the rest of the tourists arrive mid-summer.

 All that you think of when you think of Acadia is available to you in the summer.
 Every Park resource, every aspect of wildlife, every shopkeeper, restaurateur, museum curator, play director, garden and community organizer is doing their thing.
 Sample all or none.
 And the wild blueberries growing all over the Acadia mountains are ripening as July moves into August — a special treat for hikers and cyclists enjoying the trails.
 Your only challenge will to be to select among the many choices in what becomes, all too soon, too short a time.